JStoresund/notes-V25/krypto/_krypto.md

     - Key is **not** kept secret.
 Need collision resistance even when adversary knows $s$
       - Hence $H^s$, and not $H_s$
   - Storing passwords for login
-    - Usual to store passwords on servers using hash functions
+    - Normal to store passwords on servers using hash functions
     - Store salted hashes of passwords, using random $salt$, computing $h = H(pw, salt)$, store $(salt, h)$

 ### Message authentication codes (MACs)